 - Brooks Addiction Walker – An orthopedic-approved sneaker, the Brooks Addiction Walker have prevented many injuries for those with issues on arch support, hammertoes, and bunions.
 The sneaker has better cushioning materials that avert ankle, leg, and foot pain.

 - Onitsuka Tiger GSM - An old-school tennis classic sneaker, the Onitsuka Tiger GSM can be worn as a vintage beige sneaker for formal affairs especially during spring and summer months.

-- Jordan Eclipse - With continued release of Jordan retro designs, the newly released lifestyle sneaker lines are a breath of fresh air.
+- Jordan Eclipse - With continued release of Jordan retro designs, Jordan's Eclipse is a breath of fresh air.
 The multifaceted sneakers are ready to take on activities like the beach or via online with colorways like black.

 Frequently asked questions

 Why are customers choosing beige sneakers over white sneakers?

 While white sneakers have been fashionable since 2015 with the resurgence in popularity of classic retro white kicks being released by one brand to another, the fashion trend for beige shoes has slowly moved from the crisp and clean white shoes to new neutral tones like grey, nude, tan, and beige sneakers.
 The reason behind this drift towards beige sneakers is practicality.

 First, beige sneakers are easy to clean and do not quickly get dirty.
 Second, beige sneakers are not as sporty as the white sneakers.
 It gives a whole lot of character compared to white sneakers.
 Beige sneakers are also a dressier alternative to white sneakers that are often tagged as boring, industrial, and orthopedic with its squeaky clean street-style appeal compared to the chic, and usually more glamorous use of neutral tones in beige sneakers.

 What colors are often mistaken for beige?